onqtam/headjack/docs/why/quotes_to_fix_later_with_internet.md

 Particle Swarms, in: 2007 Hawaii International Conference on Systems Science (HICSS) IEEE Computer Society

-Heylighen F. (1999a) “The Growth of Structural and Functional Complexity during Evolution“, in: F.
 Heylighen, J. Bollen & A. Riegler (eds.)
 The Evolution of Complexity Kluwer Academic, Dordrecht, p.
 17-44